cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 ### Maintain two variants of your library.

 You can maintain two variants/flavors of your app.
-The `-androidx` variant will be the migrated instance and you should point out in the documentation which artifacts each users should use.
+The `-androidx` variant will be the migrated instance and you should point out in the documentation which artifacts each user should use.

 This is probably the _safest_ approach as users won't need Jetifier at all, avoiding all the [potential bugs](https://issuetracker.google.com/issues?q=componentid:460323%20status:open) of this tool.
 At the same time is probably the _most costly_ solution as you need to take care of two artifacts and you might end up in some code duplication.